paul-o-alto/CarND-MPC-Project/README.md

 ## Model Predictive Control with Latency

 In order to deal with latency, it was simply a matter of making the telemetry receiver sleep for 100ms before returning the actuation values.
 In addition, for fitting the polynomial, taking the current state and factoring it in as well was a necessary step.
-This had the effect of biasing the model a little bit more towards it's previous trajectory and not acting to much on the future prediction.
+This had the effect of biasing the model a little bit more towards it's previous trajectory and not acting to much on the future predictions of the model.

 ---